Reddy Kilowatt: 1930s to early 1940s

 The onset of the Great Depression in 1929 would further suppress demand for new electric services and slow progress toward rural electrification.
 Collins remained convinced that the Reddy Kilowatt character could be a powerful promoter of electric power.
 A lifelong advocate for capitalism, Collins was alarmed by growing government intervention in the sector and also saw Reddy as an ambassador for investor-owned utility companies (IOUs).

 In 1933, IOUs banded together to advance their interests, forming the Edison Electric Institute.
-Collins joined the new organization, travelling the United States to promote the use of electrical energy.
+Collins joined the new organization, traveling across the United States to promote the use of electrical energy.
 APC gave Collins the rights to the character he created.
-He engaged a young family friend, Dorothea Warren (1914–1999), to refine Reddy Kilowatt's image.
+He asked a family friend, Dorothea Warren (1914–1999), to refine Reddy Kilowatt's image.
 On March 28, 1933, Collins was granted trademark number 302,093 by the U.S. Patent Office.
 Warren would go on to become a prolific commercial artist and author of children's books.

 Under the umbrella of the Reddy Kilowatt Service (RKS), Collins used his interactions with other IOUs to promote what he called the “Reddy Kilowatt Program”.
 He entered into his first licensing agreement with the Philadelphia Electric Company in January 1934.
 Over the next couple of years, Collins would add several other major utilities including Ohio Edison Company, PPL Corporation, Duke Power, South Carolina Power Company and Tennessee Electric Power Company.

 RKS entered into a contract with each licensee.
 The original 1934 version was amended in 1941, 1953, 1963, 1968, 1971 and 1976.
 In signing the contract, the licensing IOU promised to always represent Reddy Kilowatt as “genial, likeable, well-mannered [and] even-tempered” and to abide by “generally accepted standards of good taste.”

 In exchange, the licensee was guaranteed a range of products and services by RKS.
 The most important of these came to be known as the Reddy Kilowatt Art Service Reproduction Proofs Book, a catalogue of Reddy Kilowatt images, applications and stock advertisements that could be used or customized by the utility to promote its electrical services.
 Using the Proofs Book as a guide, companies could order mat service sheets and layout art to meet their needs.
 By the time of its final edition in 1998, the book had grown to hundreds of pages, containing thousands of images.
 RKS also produced a periodical called the Reddy Bulletin, containing news and promotional ideas for licensees.

-Collins recognized early that Reddy Kilowatt's appeal was without borders.
+Collins recognized early that Reddy Kilowatt's appeal extended to other countries.
 He first sought and obtained trademark protection for the character in Canada in 1934 and subsequently in Argentina (1937), Great Britain (1938), and Mexico (1938).
 Over the years, Reddy would be licensed extensively in the Caribbean, South America, Australia, Africa, and Asia.